-An HE STA may aggregate QoS Data frames with multiple TIDs in a multi-TID A-MPDU as defined in Table 9-529 (A-MPDU contents in the data enabled immediate response context).

-The multi-TID A-MPDU may contain an Action frame if the TID Aggregation Limit is nonzero and the AP supports reception of ack-enabled multi-TID A-MPDUs.

-Any number of QoS Null frames with any TID and with Ack Policy field set to No Ack may be aggregated in an A-MPDU carried in the HE TB PPDU regardless of the value of the TID Aggregation Limit subfield and the value of the Preferred AC subfield in the Basic Trigger frame.

-NOTE—A QoS Null frame with the Ack Policy field set to Normal Ack or Implicit Block Ack Request is not allowed to be sent in an A-MPDU (as defined in Table 9-425 (A-MPDU contents in the data enabled immediate response context), Table 9-426 (A-MPDU contents in the data enabled no immediate response context) and Table 9-428 (A-MPDU contents MPDUs in the control response context)).
+(#16225)

 A multi-TID A-MPDU shall not be transmitted in an HE SU PPDU, HE ER SU PPDU or HE MU PPDU, unless(#15390) the TXOP limit is greater than 0(#Ed) for the AC that is used to gain access to the medium.
 The AC used to gain access to the medium is the primary AC (see 10.22.2.8 (TXOP limits)).
 If(#15391) the TXOP limit is greater than 0,(#Ed) then the STA may aggregate QoS Data frames from one or more TIDs in the A-MPDU under the following conditions:

 The A-MPDU shall be carried in either an HE SU PPDU or an HE ER SU PPDU transmitted by STA within the obtained TXOP or an HE MU PPDU transmitted by a non-AP STA within the obtained TXOP